 Frontiers of the Roman Empire

 These GlobalTransy programs have at least two courses related to the major.

 Interested in studying abroad for a summer?
 Take a look at our summer study abroad opportunities.

-John Svarlien, Professor of Classics; Program Director
+David Kaufman, Associate Professor of Philosphy and Classics; Program Director

 Humanities Administrative Assistant